leoshimo/vrs/docs/tour.md

-#+TITLE: A Tour of VRS
+# A Tour of VRS
-#+OPTIONS: toc:2 num:nil

 VRS is a personal programming environment for building and composing software across your applications and devices.
 Its design combines a practical, exploratory style of programming with relentlessly uniform abstractions.

-In VRS, /services/ make their functions available to other programs and user interfaces.
-They are written in [[file:guide-lyric.org][Lyric]], VRS's scripting language.
+In VRS, *services* make their functions available to other programs and user interfaces.
+They are written in [Lyric](guide-lyric.org), VRS's scripting language.
 Like a Unix shell, it's built for hacking software together from command-line programs, local databases, and UI automation—whatever gets the job done.

-The REPL, shell scripts, graphical applications, and even your [[file:guide-emacs.org][editor]] and [[file:guide-debug.org][debugger]] are /clients/ of VRS.
+The REPL, shell scripts, graphical applications, and even your [editor](guide-emacs.org) and [debugger](guide-debug.org) are *clients* of VRS.
 Each can run code, introspect live state, and use the full capabilities of the runtime.

 The environment extends across devices.
 Connect a laptop and a home